-These Pina Colada Milkshakes made of vanilla ice cream, coconut milk, cream of coconut, rum, and crushed pineapple are a cold, refreshing taste of the tropics that are perfect for the summer heat.
-They can also be made without the rum for the kids to enjoy as well!
+Pina Colada Milkshakes with vanilla ice cream and crushed pineapple are a cold, refreshing taste of the tropics!
+Blend up a batch of these to beat the summer heat.
+Delicious with or without the rum!

 I love a good milkshake.

 Have you tried these Double Chocolate Malted Milkshakes yet?

 There’s just something wonderful about this cold, refreshing treat.